trans-travel/trans-travel/us/pr.md

-# USA - Puerto Rico
+# United States - Puerto Rico

 Puerto Rico has negative laws towards trans people.
 These laws should generally not impact adult travelers to Puerto Rico, although Puerto Rico also lacks many